 The Logitech G513 has decent compatibility.
 It's fully compatible with Windows, but the 'Pause' and 'Scroll Lock' buttons don't work on macOS.
 The G HUB software is, unfortunately, not available on Linux.

 The Logitech G513 is available in two colors and in a wide variety of switch variants.
-Depending on retailers, you can find this keyboard with GX Blue (clicky), GX Brown (tactile), GX Red (linear), Romer-G Tactile, or Romer-G Linear switches.
+While this board used to be available with Romer-G Tactile and Linear switches, it's now only available at most retailers with GX Blue, Red, and Brown switches.
 You can see our unit's label here.

 The Logitech G513 is a wired, full-size keyboard, excellent for gamers.
 It looks and performs almost identically to the Logitech G413, but features a detachable wrist-rest and full RGB backlighting.
 Like many gaming keyboards on the market, it's available in a wide variety of switches.
 For other options, check out our recommendations for the best RGB keyboards, the best gaming keyboards, and the best mechanical keyboards.